nachocarracedo/gigtat_twitter_alert/README.md

 * Fill out the form, agree to the terms, and click “Create your Twitter application”
 * In the next page, click on “Keys and Access Tokens” tab, and copy your “API key” and “API secret”.
 Scroll down and click “Create my access token”, and copy your “Access token” and “Access token secret”.

+4) Open settings.py and:

-4) Add your keys to settings.py
+* Add your twitter keys and access tokens from 'https://apps.twitter.com/'.

-5) Add email credentials and recipient to settings.py (you may need to enable access for less secure apps with your email provider [gmail: https://www.google.com/settings/security/lesssecureapps])
+* Add email credentials and recipient to settings.py (you may need to enable access for less secure apps with your email provider [E.g. gmail: https://www.google.com/settings/security/lesssecureapps])
+* Add SMTP server used to send email.
+E.g.'smtp.gmail.com:587'
+* Edit twitter accounts to check and keywords to look for if needed.

 6) Make sure you are running Python 3.X and install libraries in requirements.txt ('pip install -r /path/to/requirements.txt').
 Use 'pip install libraryname' to install any other library.

+7) Change SMTP srver

 7) Run script (python gigtat_twitter_alert.py) or add it to cron to run every X min.